1.1 What is the CPB Credential?

 • CMRS (Certified Medical Reimbursement Specialist) - issued by the American Medical Billing Association (AMBA).

-• CBCS (Certified Billing and Coding Specialist) - issued by the National Healthcareer Association (NHA).
+• CBCS (Certified Billing and Coding Specialist) - issued by the National Healthcareer Association (NHA), often an entry-level certificate earned through career schools.

-• CMBS (Certified Medical Billing Specialist) - issued by training-provider programs and the Medical Association of Billers.
+• CMBS (Certified Medical Billing Specialist) - issued by the Medical Association of Billers and various training-provider programs.

-The CPB is backed by AAPC, the largest medical coding and billing membership body in the United States.
-That brings a national job board, a structured continuing education unit (CEU) system, and broad employer name recognition.
-For many revenue cycle employers, "AAPC-certified" is the credential they list in job postings.
+The CPB is backed by AAPC, the largest medical coding and billing membership body in the United States, with more than 200,000 members.
+That brings a national job board, a structured continuing education unit (CEU) system, a published salary survey, and broad employer name recognition.
+For many revenue cycle employers, "AAPC-certified" is the exact phrase printed in the job posting, which is why the CPB tends to carry more weight on a résumé than a vendor-neutral certificate.

-• Medical billers and claims specialists in physician practices
+• Medical billers and claims submission specialists in physician practices and clinics

-• Payment posting and patient financial services staff
+• Payment posting and patient financial services representatives

-• Revenue cycle coordinators and billing department leads
+• Revenue cycle coordinators, billing supervisors, and department leads

 Who Should Take the CPB?